elevate your giving

 What fees are charged to manage my fund?

 There are two types of fees associated with a fund at ECCF and are based on fund type and the investment option you choose.
-Read more about our Foundation Fees and Investments.
+Read more about our Foundation Fees.

 What does ECCF do with fees charged to my fund?